Covered Bridges Ride

 Covered Bridges Ride Supports Local Charities

 Proceeds from the annual Covered Bridges Bike Ride support numerous local charities.
-Proceeds from the 2012 Covered Bridges Ride helped to support the Bucks County Covered Bridge Society; Bicycle Access Council; Gearing Up, a nonprofit bicycle program for women in transition; College Settlement Camp; Neighborhood Bike Works; the Doylestown Bike Hike project; Wycombe Train Station; Bike Haven to help purchase 9 bike racks for Bristol Twp schools; and the Christ Home for Children.
+Proceeds from the previous Covered Bridges Ride have helped to support the Bucks County Covered Bridge Society; Bicycle Access Council; Gearing Up, a nonprofit bicycle program for women in transition; College Settlement Camp; Neighborhood Bike Works; Warrington Township to help purchase bike racks; the Philly Pump Track; the Doylestown Pump Track and the Christ Home for Children.
 Donations were also given to those who provide CBBC with free rest stop locations for this ride.
 CBBC and these organizations thank you for your support!